-Administration sought additional comments from the applicant's acoustic consultant in relation to this issue.
-The acoustic consultant was supportive of the modification of the materiality of the 1.8 metre fence to masonry construction and the incorporation of the required sightline truncations, on the basis that a 15 millimetre transparent Perspex sheet is installed on top of the portions of wall that have a maximum 750 millimetres, to ensure an overall height of 1.8 metres is provided.
+Administration sought additional comments from the applicant and the applicant's acoustic consultant in relation to this issue.
+The applicant confirmed that the acoustic consultant was supportive of the modification of the materiality of the 1.8 metre fence to masonry construction and the incorporation of the required sightline truncations, as per the approved plans dated 14 March 2024.
+The consultant confirmed that the proposed design would be appropriate to meet the relevant requirements of the Environmental Protection (Noise) Regulations 1997.